Zachariah Hickman: Songs and Strings pt.1

 A native of Prince Edward Island, Rose Cousins lives in Halifax Nova Scotia.
 She deeply values being part of multiple music communities, and is constantly fueled by collaboration.
 Cousins’ 2012 album We Have Made A Spark celebrated her Boston community and featured a cast of musicians Cousins had known and played music with for a decade.
 It won a JUNO Award, 3 East Coast Music Awards, a Canadian Folk Music Award, was nominated for the Polaris Music Prize, and made picks/best of lists in USA Today, NPR Music and Oprah Magazine.
 Her music has found its way into several TV shows including Grey’s Anatomy.

-Delmhorst’s newest album, THE WILD, is forthcoming in October 2017.
-Co-produced with her husband, songwriter Jeffrey Foucault, and featuring a band drawn from players they share long history with as bandmates and friends, the album merges Delmhorst’s sophisticated melodies and hauntingly open voice with Foucault’s lean aesthetic to deliver a darkly hopeful, fiercely wise new collection of songs.
+Kris Delmhorst has spent the last two decades forging a songwriting career notable for a spirit of exploration and collaboration.
+Her most recent album, THE WILD (Oct 2017), was co-produced with her husband, fellow songwriter Jeffrey Foucault, and features a band drawn from players they share long history with as bandmates and friends.
+The album merges Delmhorst’s sophisticated melodies and hauntingly open voice with Foucault’s lean aesthetic to deliver a darkly hopeful, fiercely wise new collection of songs.